sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 To help ensure the features for the proposed tests remain aligned with customer needs (including affordable prices), feature development will be primarily funded by fees on optional features instead of by debt or venture capital.

 ## 4.4 Price structure
 The concern about the high cost of healthcare often focuses on payment (e.g., health insurance subsidies) instead of efficiency.
 However, to significantly lower the cost of healthcare, more focus is needed on the efficiency of healthcare.
 For example, instead of treating dialysis patients individually to stabilize their hemoglobin levels, is it possible to treat them as a patient cohort?
 A cohort of patients with unstable hemoglobin levels (i.e., about 95% of dialysis patients receiving ESA treatments) can be automatically ranked and [triaged](https://en.wikipedia.org/wiki/Triage) according to their level of hemoglobin level instability.
 Then, healthcare from a human can be limited to just the third of the patient cohort needing the most help with stabilizing their hemoglobin levels.
-THe other two thirds of the cohort can track their own progress in stabilizing their hemoglobin levels by seeing their automated ranking within their cohort.
+The other two thirds of the cohort can track their own progress in stabilizing their hemoglobin levels by seeing their automated ranking within their cohort.
 For example, "Congratulations, this month you have the third most stable hemoglobin level in your patient cohort."

 In addition to increasing efficiency, another way to decrease the high cost of healthcare is to offer rewards that are highly valued but not monetary.
 Examples of non-monetary rewards that can be offered to dialysis clinic nurses and technicians (who are already receiving their base pay from the dialysis clinic) are
 * a weekly free lunch with your closest coworkers,
 * a chance to learn skills that are highly valued in the healthcare field,
 * a chance to learn skills that are highly valued in other fields,
-* the satisfaction of seeing the positive impact of your work,
+* the satisfaction of seeing the positive impact of your work, and
-* recognition outside of your clinic, and
+* recognition outside of your clinic.
-* a monetary bonus if the test results are helpful enough to be adopted by other dialysis clinics.

 A fair price must account for supply and demand, as in an [auction](https://en.wikipedia.org/wiki/Auction).
-The demand side will be a queue of requested scientific advancements along with the bonus price the requester is willing to pay if the requested scientific advanceent is demonstrated to work reliably.
+The demand side will be a queue of requested scientific advancements along with the bonus price the requester is willing to pay if the requested scientific advancement is demonstrated to work reliably.
 The supply side will be a queue of available healthcare professionals along with their minimal bonus they are willing to accept for accomplishing a requested scientific advancement and their reputation score from previous work on requested scientific advancements.
 Fair prices will be set by matching items in the demand queue with items in the supply queue.

 ## 4.5 Growth structure
 Even if a requested scientific advancement is demonstrated to work reliably in one dialysis clinic, the idea needs to spread to have a broad impact.
 This proposal promotes the spread of ideas in several ways:

 1. **From person to person.** Starting with just two dialysis clinic nurses/technicians, they will be the ones to encourage some of their co-workers to join.
 2. **From business to business.** Peer-reviewed publications of clinical trial results seem more likely to spread ideas about requested scientific advancements than word of mouth because people might be reluctant to give tips that might help a competing dialysis clinic.
 3. **From discipline to discipline.** Transferring ideas from one discipline to another is a key strength of the co-scientist AI agent because of its ability to quickly search through the publications in many disciplines.
-For example, the idea on how to stabilize hemoglobin comes from [control theory](https://en.wikipedia.org/wiki/Control_theory) and the idea on how to reduce the dialysis clinic fruit fly infestation comes from [entomolgy](https://en.wikipedia.org/wiki/Entomology).
+For example, the idea on how to stabilize hemoglobin comes from [control theory](https://en.wikipedia.org/wiki/Control_theory) and the idea on how to reduce the dialysis clinic fruit fly infestation comes from [entomology](https://en.wikipedia.org/wiki/Entomology).

 # 5. Implementation strategy
 For an idea for a requested scientific advancement to become a reliably working demonstration, it must pass all of the following checklist.